-This Pork Rub Seasoning is something I always have on hand.
-It happens to be the secret to amazing pulled pork.
-It also packs a punch of flavor when used on ribs, brisket, and more!
+This Pulled Pork Rub Recipe is something I always have on hand.
+It happens to be the secret to amazing Instant Pot Pork Butt.
+It also packs a punch of flavor when used to season smoked pork ribs, Traeger smoked brisket, and more!

 Have you ever stopped and considered the importance of spices when it comes to cooking?
 In my humble opinion, cooking would be pointless without them.